Olivia Weiss

 About Olivia:

-Olivia is a PhD student who studies the history of medicine, as well as gender and masculinity.
-Her research focuses on the history of cancer and its intersections with gender, specifically looking at how masculinity is complicated and compromised by diagnosis and treatment of testicular cancer.
+Olivia is a PhD Candidate studying the history of medicine, as well as gender and masculinity.
+Her research focuses on the history of cancer and its intersections with gender.
+Her dissertation work is specifically looking at how masculinity is complicated and compromised by diagnosis and treatment of testicular cancer.